 The Therīgāthā Festival is an international celebration of the Poems of the Elder Nuns, the world’s oldest collection of literature composed by women.
 These poems are a testament to women’s empowerment and a celebration of their spiritual awakening.

-From May 3–16, join events from Buddhist organisations around the world to discover the richness of these ancient women’s verses and support the living legacy of inspiring female practitioners.
+From May 3–16, 2021 Buddhist organisations around the world hosted events to discover the richness of these ancient women’s verses and support the living legacy of inspiring female practitioners.
 See our Event Page for more details.

 Finding Sanctuary Discussion Series

 Join Ayya Vimalanyani and her monastic guests in Finding Sanctuary, a series of conversations, as they journey through these beautiful and inspiring verses: